Chancellor's Task Force on the California Gender Recognition Act

 Are we responsible for updating data systems?

 Central data systems, such as UC undergraduate admissions, Banner, and UC Path, will be administered and updated centrally as they come online.
 However, if your own department/unit maintains internal applications and databases, such as for graduate recruitment, etc., please do update those within your units directly.
+If you are an application/system owner and ITS provides technical support or maintenance, please work with ITS to determine the impact and changes that may be required for your applications/systems.

 What can I do when I hear dismissive comments of this process from others?